AnandYajjala/remoteota/README.md

 # remoteota
-This repository is for remote OTA update for stm32
+This repository is for remote OTA update for ESP32.
+This project is for over the air firmware update of ESP32.